JenniferHJones/bamazon/README.md

 ## User Interface - Customer View
 1. Navigate to where bamazon app is saved, then enter `node bamazonCustomer.js`.

-2. User is asked what they want to do: View products for sale or EXIT.
+2. User asked what they want to do: (View products for sale or EXIT).
 ![console example](./images/customerStart.PNG)

-3. View products for sale - User sees current inventory and is asked two questions: 1. enter product ID for the item they want to buy and 2. how many units.
+3. View products for sale - User sees current inventory and is asked to enter product ID for the item they want to buy and enter how many units.
 ![console example](./images/customerBuy.PNG)

 4. App displays confirmation message that user bought desired number of product for total cost; user may then choose to make another purchase or EXIT.